John Joubert (serial killer)

 John Joseph Joubert IV (July 2, 1963 – July 17, 1996) was an American serial killer executed in Nebraska.
-He was convicted of murdering three boys in Maine and Nebraska.
+He was convicted of murdering three boys: one in Maine, and two in Nebraska.

 Childhood

-Joubert's parents divorced when he was six years old, he lived with his mother in Lawrence, Massachusetts.
-He was not allowed to visit his father and grew to hate his controlling mother.
-In 1974, she moved the family to Portland, Maine.
+Joubert was born on July 2, 1963, in Lawrence, Massachusetts.
+He had one sister.
+In 1969, at the age of six, his parents divorced; in 1974, he and his sister moved with their mother to an unkempt, dilapidated apartment in Portland, Maine.
+Despite wanting to do so, Joubert was not allowed to visit his father, and grew to despise his controlling mother.
+"My impression was that the mother was cold and extremely manipulative", said Rich Pitre, Joubert's high school band teacher, friend, and mentor.
+"He was under a very, very tight leash".

-In 1971, Joubert's mother moved them out of their former house into a rundown apartment.
-At this time, he was considered an outcast at school, and sought to compensate for these feelings of isolation by joining the Cub Scouts.
-It was around this time that his sadistic and homicidal fantasies progressed to the point where he contemplated murdering strangers on the streets, tying and gagging those who resisted him.
-In one later psychiatric report, he was described as saying that he derived pleasure from the thought of his victims saying "if you are going to do it, get it over with."
+Though he was, by all accounts, an honor roll student and very driven academically, Joubert was targeted negatively by some of his peers; he would be bullied by bigger boys for seeming meek, shy, or otherwise helpless.
+According to his former Spanish teacher, Francesca Bergan, Joubert was "a 'little boy' all through his high school years", adding that "a lot of kids are picked on, but they seem to defend themselves...
+I think, because [John] did not defend himself...
+I wonder if he thought he deserved that kind of abuse that he would get... the shoving, the names, you know; the teasing.”

-When he was 13, he stabbed a young girl with a pencil and felt sexually stimulated when she cried in pain.
-The next day, he took a razor blade and slashed another girl as he biked past her.
-He was never caught for either attack.
-In another incident, he beat and nearly strangled another boy.
-He relished the power of bullying, and began to stab or slash others.
+Joubert sought to compensate for these feelings of isolation by becoming more involved, playing clarinet in the marching band, running on the school track team, as well as joining the Cub Scouts.
+It was around this time that his sadistic and homicidal fantasies progressed, to the point where he imagined murdering complete strangers on the streets, or of restraining and gagging those who resisted him.
+In one later psychiatric report, he was described as saying that he derived pleasure from the despair of his victims, saying that "if you are going to do it, get it over with".

-Joubert attended Cheverus High School in Portland, graduating in 1981.
+When he was 13, he stabbed a young girl with a pencil and felt sexually stimulated when she cried out in pain.
+The next day, armed with a razor blade, he slashed another girl as he biked past.
+He was never identified or charged in either offense.
+In another incident, he beat up another boy and nearly strangled him to the point of unconsciousness.
+Having been bullied throughout his youth, Joubert relished the physical and mental power of this dominance, and began to consider casually stabbing or slashing others.
+He ultimately graduated from Cheverus High School, a Catholic secondary school in Portland, in 1981.